katawiecz/quiviva/README.md

 - 🧑‍💼 **Recruiter-friendly tone** – concise, professional, structured.
 - 🔒 **Secure serverless backend** – API key hidden safely on the server.
 - 🪄 **Easter Egg mode** – mention “Gandalf” or “Thor” and you’ll unlock nerdy rhyming answers.

+FYI: For privacy reasons, the downloadable CV in this demo is a placeholder.
+The full version is available upon request.

 ---